CRM database introduction

 All these modules read from and write into the CRM database.
 When you capture a new lead, a fresh record is created in the database.
 After a successful marketing campaign, the lead turns into a paying customer and its record in the database is updated accordingly.

-This is only a sample, but it tells you how other modules of the CRM may be organized around the CRM database.
+This is only a sample, but it tells you how other modules of the CRM may be organized around the customer relationship management database.

 Most CRM software systems utilize an advanced version of the database, called the CRM Data Warehouse.
 To give a very short, non-technical brief, the data warehouse is best suited for applications which analyze large-scale data from multiple sources.
 The idea behind a CRM Data Warehouse is that if we analyze the data more deeply, we will get a higher quality of business insights.